-Some of this information is available in ACA membership reports or can be extrapolated from ACA research - ACAcamps.org/research
+Some of this information is available in 2024 ACA National Economic Impact Study of the Camp Industry or can be extrapolated from ACA research - ACAcamps.org/research

 - How many camps within your state even a subset number is helpful, such as number of ACA-accredited camps - Percentage of day vs. overnight camps, independent vs. agency camps, etc. - Number of campers served - Economic impact information specific to your state